 Less-than-Significant Impact with Mitigation Incorporated.
-There are five conditions associated with the Solar Blue Project that have the potential to release hazardous materials into the environment.
-These include: 1) accidental rupture of the natural gas transmission pipeline that runs adjacent to the project site; 2) accidental release of hazardous materials from solar panels; 3) hazards associated with storage batteries; 4) exposure to valley fever; and 5) exposure to residual agricultural chemicals.
+There are four conditions associated with the Chestnut Solar Project that have the potential to release hazardous materials into the environment.
+These include: 1) accidental release of hazardous materials from solar panels, and; 2) hazards associated with storage batteries; 3) exposure to valley fever; and 4) exposure to residual agricultural chemicals.
 These conditions are discussed in turn below.